nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/security/how-to-grant-the-edit-permission-without-the-remove-permission.md

   </extension>
   ```

-This change will make the permission `ReadWrite`, displayed under the permission label "Edit" in the UI, act as wanted: it no longer includes the right to remove content.
+This change will make the permission `ReadWrite`, displayed under the permission label **Edit** in the UI, act as wanted: it no longer includes the right to remove content.

 ## Create a New Permission